isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/Home Based Learning/Home Based Learning (HBL).md

 </tbody>
 </table>

-This issue of Parent Kit provides tips on how you can support your child’s HBL
+This issue of Parent Kit provides tips on how you can support your child’s HBL&nbsp;

 and addresses some of your concerns.

-You may also download the [**PDF Parent Kit**](/files/Resource%20Kit%20-%20HBL.pdf) by clicking on the attached picture below
+You may also download the&nbsp;[**PDF Parent Kit**](/files/Resource%20Kit%20-%20HBL.pdf)&nbsp;by clicking on the attached picture below

 ![](/images/HBL%20Main%20Page%201.png)

-For more information on HBL using SLS
+For more information on HBL using SLS&nbsp;

 Please click on the link below